6 Great Ways to Maintain Good Posture as You Age

 4) Try Yoga

 Yoga is an excellent way to strengthen your core and your muscles, while building and maintaining flexibility – all of which can do great things for your posture.
 Your core muscles – the muscles of your abdomen and pelvic area – are what form the foundation of good posture.
 The good news is yoga is a simple and effective form of exercise for anyone of any skill level, so if you’ve never tried it before, don’t let that put you off joining a class.
+Online classes are now becoming very popular and you can join in from the comfort and safety of your home.

 5) Keep Up Your Calcium Intake